Secretary of State for Culture, Arts and Sports: History

-It was created in 1975 as Secretary of State in the Ministry of Culture, Tourism and Information, passing in your organization to bring together institutions like the National Library centennial Juan Ramon Molina and the National Archives of Honduras or the latest Manuel Bonilla and National Theater Institute Honduran Anthropology and History.
+It was created in 1975 as Secretary of State in the Ministry of Culture, Tourism and Information, to bring together institutions like the National Library centennial Juan Ramon Molina and the National Archives of Honduras, the latest Manuel Bonilla and National Theater Institute Honduran Anthropology and History.

-Annually awarded various prizes as incentives and recognition to the artistic and cultural production in Honduras, such as Laurel Leaf award in Gold and National Art Prize Pablo Zelaya Sierra, African Heritage Award, National Award for Voluntary Cultural and since 2006 the National Prize for Fiction Children and Youth.
+It annually awards various prizes as s recognition to the artistic and cultural production in Honduras, such as Laurel Leaf award in Gold and National Art Prize Pablo Zelaya Sierra, African Heritage Award, National Award for Voluntary Cultural and since 2006 the National Prize for Fiction Children and Youth.

 From 1990 to 2007, the Ministry of Culture, Arts and Sports together with the Cultural Center of Spain in Tegucigalpa and the National School of Fine ArtesDesam convened every November 15 Anthology of Visual Arts of Honduras2 to encourage and document the annual creativity and enhance the social projection ENBA Also, each year paid tribute to a master of the Honduran plastic.

+In January 2022 Anarella Vélez Osejo became the Secretary of State for Culture, Arts and Sports in Xiomara Castro's government.